 - Call the Department of Public Safety's emergency telephone line 718-951-5444.
-Extension 5445 may be dialed within the college's telephone system. - Reporting the information to any member of the Department of Public Safety or in person at the Public Safety Office located in room - Victims or witnesses may report crimes to persons designated as Campus Security Authorities (listed on the first page of this document), who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
+Extension 5445 may be dialed within the college's telephone system. - Reporting the information to any member of the Department of Public Safety or in person at the Public Safety Office located in room 0202N. - Victims or witnesses may report crimes to persons designated as Campus Security Authorities (listed on the first page of this document), who will report the incident to the Title IX Coordinator and forward the report of the crime to the Department of Public Safety for statistical inclusion in the annual crime report.
 Names and numbers of Campus Security Authorities are located on the first page of this report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
-For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's Annual Security Report, victim and witness information will remain anonymous.
+For the purpose of providing crime statistics pursuant to the Campus Security Act in the College's Annual Security Report, victim and witness information will remain anonymous.
 However, complete confidentiality cannot be guaranteed in all other contexts.
+Victims of sexual violence will be encouraged, but not required, to report the incident to law enforcement authorities.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College community.
-In many cases, however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide safety alert. - In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911, the New York City Police Department's emergency phone number.
+In many cases, however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide safety alert. - Victims or witnesses may report crimes to a person designated as a Campus Security Authority (listed on page 2 of this document) who will report the incident to the Title IX Coordinator and forward the report of the crime to the Department of Public Safety for statistical inclusion in the Annual Crime Report. - In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911, the New York City Police Department's emergency phone number.
 If you make a 911 call, please also notify the Department of Public Safety.
 They will also respond to assist and direct the police and other emergency personnel to the reported emergency.